PujaSridhar/PujaSridhar/README.md

 ## About Me

-I'm a **Master's student in Computer Science at Rutgers University** (3.8 GPA) with a passion for the intersection of **data engineering, AI, and cloud computing**.
-I believe in building clean, reproducible, and scalable solutions — not just models that work, but **systems that last**.
+I'm a **Master's student in Computer Science at Rutgers University** with a passion for the intersection of **data engineering, AI, and cloud computing**.
+I believe in building clean, reproducible, and scalable solutions not just models that work, but **systems that last**.

 ```python
 class PujaSridhar: